juandalmasso/datasciencecoursera/README.md

 # datasciencecoursera
-This repo is part of Datscience specilization
+This repo is part of Datscience specialization